 Under the Framework Deed entered into in May 2013, as amended and restated in May 2015 and as further amended in June 2018, we agreed with York to invest in newbuild and secondhand container vessels through jointly held companies, thereby increasing our ability to expand our operations while diversifying our risk.
 After acquiring a number of both newbuild and secondhand container vessels, the commitment period ended on May 15, 2020.
-The Framework Deed itself, will terminate on May 15, 2024, or upon the occurrence of certain extraordinary events as described therein.
-As part of the Framework Deed, we hold a minority stake in the Joint Venture vessels.
-Four of our containerships have been acquired pursuant to the Framework Deed.
-Each vessel is a cellular containership, meaning it is a dedicated container vessel.
-See "Item 4.
-Information on the Company-B. Business Overview-Our Fleet".
+As of December 31, 2023, there were two Joint Venture entities, none of which owned any vessels.
+We expect the remaining two Joint Venture entities to be wound down in 2024.
+The Framework Deed is expected to terminate when both of the remaining Joint Venture entities are wound down.

 Costamare Shipping has entered into separate management agreements with each Joint Venture entity pursuant to which Costamare Shipping provides technical, crewing, commercial, provisioning, bunkering, accounting, sale and purchase, insurance and general and administrative services directly or together with V.Ships Greece directly or, upon being directed to do so, through V.Ships Shanghai.
-During the year ended December 31, 2022, Costamare Shipping charged in aggregate to Joint Venture entities the amount of \$1.8 million for services provided in accordance with the respective management agreements.
+During the year ended December 31, 2023, Costamare Shipping charged in aggregate to Joint Venture entities the amount of \$2.0 million for services provided in accordance with the respective management agreements.